Beachside Teen Treatment Center

 There are many ways teens obtain and consume alcohol.
 Traditional means include finding someone else who is of age to buy alcohol or supply alcohol for a party.
 Some teens may help themselves to their parent’s liquor cabinet to provide alcohol to friends.
 Regardless of the methods used to get alcohol to a party, teen drinking is dangerous for both teens and their parents or guardian.

-Why Do Teens Drink?
+Why Do Teens Drink at Parties?

 The Dangers of Teen Drinking Parties